joshbegley/nyt-latest/previous.md

 `A resounding victory at the Emirates means Arsenal have nine points from their three Champions League games`\
 https://nytimes.com/athletic/6736123/2025/10/21/arsenal-atletico-gyokeres-gabriel-arteta/

-**The Briefing: Villarreal 0 Manchester City 2 - Haaland equals a Ronaldo record, Man City dominant**\
+**The Briefing: Villarreal 0 Manchester City 2 - Haaland equals a Ronaldo record as City dominate**\
 `Erling Haaland and Bernardo Silva score as Manchester City ease to victory against Villarreal in the Champions League`\
 https://nytimes.com/athletic/6736125/2025/10/21/villarreal-0-manchester-city-2-briefing/